openshift/appliance/README.md

 #### Test changes in the install ignition

 To debug/test changes made in the `InstallIgnition` asset, follow the steps described on [test_install_ignition.md](/hack/diskimage/test_install_ignition.md)

-### Cleanup

-After a successful build, use the `clean` command before re-building the appliance (removes temp folder and state file).

 ## Main Components